Site icon Circuit Ideas for You

 How to Build:

-To build a Infrared Wireless Headphone Circuit following are the below mentioned steps to be followed:
+To build a Infrared Wireless Headphone Circuit follow the below mentioned steps:

 Find the Parts: